I recently had my 4th major yard sale. (I made $1,013.00 at this one!)

 When: (date and time)

-Where: (address with pertinent turns indicated, or popular landmarks noted)
+Where: (address with pertinent turns indicated and popular landmarks noted)

 When To Post Your Yard Sale Online Ads